karlotness/adrt/docs/examples.tomography.rst

 Forward Data
 -------------

 For this demonstration, we will make use of synthetic forward measurement data for the CT problem.
-We will attempt to recover the Shepp-Logan phantom from its Radon transform.
+We will attempt to recover the Shepp-Logan phantom (:download:`data file <data/shepp-logan.npz>`) from its Radon transform.

 .. plot::
    :context: close-figs